 Reducing Early School Leaving with Practice Enterprise

-Major funding project accepted by the European Commission Executive Agency for research and piloting of project for Reducing Early School Leaving in Upper Secondary school using the PE concept and methodology.
+RUSESL is a major funding project accepted by the European Commission Executive Agency for research and piloting of the following: Reducing Upper Secondary Early School Leaving using the Practice Enterprise concept and methodology.

 Reducing the average European rate of early school leavers to less than 10% by 2020 is one of the education headline targets of the Europe 2020 Strategy.
-In 2011, the Education Council adopted a Recommendation on policies to reduce early school leaving (ESL).
-They should focus on prevention, intervention and compensation.
+In 2011, the Education Council adopted a recommendation on policies to reduce early school leaving (ESL), focusing on prevention, intervention and compensation.

-The main goal of our project is to prevent ESL in the later years of secondary school, a target group often overlooked when discussing ESL, as the legal definition of early school leaving refers to non-participation in school before reaching the age of 16 years or before completing 3 years’ post-primary education, whichever is later.
-Our project aims to continue on the successes of our previous project to tackle ESL at the earliest stages of secondary school by evolving and modifying the schools’ practices and innovative methodologies of learning and teaching designed to reduce ESL to the target group of upper secondary students using the approaches of the Practice Enterprise (PE) methodology.
+The main goal of our project has been to prevent ESL in the later years of secondary school – a target group often overlooked when discussing ESL, as the legal definition of early school leaving refers to non-participation in school before reaching the age of 16 years or before completing 3 years’ post-primary education, whichever is later.
+Our project continued the successes of our previous project to tackle ESL at the earliest stages of secondary school, by evolving and modifying the schools’ practices and innovative methodologies of learning and teaching designed to reduce ESL of upper secondary students through the approaches of the Practice Enterprise methodology.

-The project studied the situation of ESL in the respective countries and Europe, designed and created a Practice Enterprise model that will contribute to the development of social, ICT and entrepreneurial skills in upper secondary students of 16-19 years old with a high risk to be early school leavers.
-The outcomes of the project are to be applied on a European scale and will be shared and applied on an international scale following the succesful end of the Erasmus Plus project.
+The project studied the situation of ESL in the respective countries and Europe, designed and created a Practice Enterprise model that contributes to the development of social, ICT and entrepreneurial skills in upper secondary students aged 16-19 years with a high risk of becoming early school leavers.
+The outcomes of the project have been applied on a European scale and will be shared and applied on an international scale following the succesful end of the Erasmus Plus project.

 Taking into account current unemployment rates and the profile of unemployed people, it is clear that we need to offer education and employment programmes that improve competences and skills of these target groups.
-The partnership intends to lay down the groundwork for adapting the PE concept that usually runs in the VET system to school needs.
-Through the participation of groups managing Practice Enterprises and schools, the project will define a framework for using the PE methodology for reducing upper secondary ESL through curriculum design, modules development, pedagogical team roles, the tutoring system and the evaluation and assessment system.
+The partnership lays down the groundwork for adapting the Practice Enterprise concept that usually runs in the VET system to school needs.
+Through the participation of groups managing Practice Enterprises and schools, the project has defined a framework for using the Practice Enterprise methodology for reducing upper secondary ESL through curriculum design, modules development, pedagogical team roles, the tutoring system and the evaluation and assessment system.

-Further information on this project is available at the RUSESL website and regularly updated.
+Further information on this project is available at the specifically designed RUSESL website.